laxmikant-ainapure/upcxx/INSTALL.md

 Though it is not required, we recommend testing the completeness and correctness of the UPC\+\+ build before proceeding to the installation step.
-In general the environment used to compile UPC\+\+ tests and run them may not be the same.
-The following command must be run in an environment suitable for both, if such is available.
+In general the environment used to compile UPC\+\+ tests and run them may not be the same (most notably, on batch-scheduled and/or cross-compiled platforms).
+The following command assumes it is invoked in an environment suitable for *both*, if such is available:

 ```bash
 make check